We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 The Gym & The Spa

 A first for me onboard MSC Preziosa: a gym workout at sea.
-The gym was impressive.
-A large space with sea views and modern machines for cardio and weighted workouts.
-Classes were also available.
+The gym was impressive; a large space with sea views and modern machines for cardio and weighted workouts.
+Classes were also available, but I didn’t make it to any.

 Unlimited gym access is included in your cruise price and Mr THL and I used it daily.

-The spa area is something you pay extra for and to be honest, I didn’t love it.
+The spa area is something you pay extra for and to be honest, I didn’t think it was worth it.
 It’s too small for the ship which makes relaxing hard.
 Treatments are available, but very expensive.

 No direct access from the spa to the pool area meant an awkward trudge through the ship to break up the spa session with a swim and hot tub.
 Not ideal.